Resident AAFP Leaders

 As medical care and health care reform undergo pivotal changes, the voice of family medicine's next generation of physicians is critical in shaping a future that aligns with the core principles of primary care.
 Learn what drew current leaders to their roles and find out what they hope to achieve through their skills and passion for family medicine.

-In her role, Dr. Mieses brings a resident perspective to high-level decision-making discussions of the AAFP Board of Directors.
+In her role, Dr. Byrne brings a resident perspective to high-level decision-making discussions of the AAFP Board of Directors.

-In her role, Dr. Bakhos Webb represents resident member interestes at the AAFP Congress of Delegates and functions as a member of the AAFP Commission on Education.
+In his role, Dr. Meyerink represents resident member interestes at the AAFP Congress of Delegates and functions as a member of the AAFP Commission on Education.

-In her role, Dr. Britt represents resident member interestes at the AAFP Congress of Delegates and functions as a member of the AAFP Commission on Education.
+In his role, Dr. Peters represents resident member interestes at the AAFP Congress of Delegates and functions as a member of the AAFP Commission on Education.

 "I plan to use my voice and my vote to passionately advocate for and influence Academy action on the causes that the residents have collectively prioritized.
 I am tremendously excited to learn and grow as I serve the residents in my role."